Coast Tsimshian dialect

 Tsimshian, known by its speakers as Sm'algya̱x, is a dialect of the Tsimshian language spoken in northwestern British Columbia and southeastern Alaska.
 Sm'algya̱x means literally 'real or true language'.

 The linguist Tonya Stebbins estimated the number of speakers of Tsimshian in 2001 as around 400 and in 2003 as 200 or fewer (see references below).
 Whichever figure is more accurate, she added in 2003 that most speakers are over 70 in age and very few are under 50.
 About 50 of an ethnic population of 1,300 Tsimshian in Alaska speak the language.

 Phonology

 Vowels

-Next to transcriptions in the IPA are the conventional orthography in angle brackets.